tokenika/eoside/docs/first_contract.md

 ![Get Started view](images/contract_folder.png)

-EOSIde can produce a new project.
+EOSIDE can produce a new project.

 ## Preview of the application

-User interface of EOSIde is composed of two views: one is displayed -- with the default configuration -- if VSCode is started empty: `code -n ""`.
+User interface of EOSIDE is composed of two views: one is displayed -- with the default configuration -- if VSCode is started empty: `code -n ""`.
 Let us list the functions of this view, shown in the picture below.

 ![Get Started view](images/get_started.png)